Mechatronics Engineer · Robotics · Data · Embedded Systems

 Universidade de Brasília

 Led a self-funded student robotics team of 20+ members.
-Organized administration, coordinated internal competitions with mentoring structures, and represented the team in national and international autonomous robotics contests.
+Coordinated internal competitions with mentoring structures, and competed in national and international autonomous robotics contests.

 CAD3D PrintingArduinoLaser CuttingSTEAM